Lower Bounds on Conversion Bandwidth for MDS Convertible Codes in Split Regime: Lower Bounds on Bandwidth Cost

 with corresponding optimal value

 \item When $\ri < (\lambda-1)\rf + \kf$ and $\lambda(\kf)^2 - (\lambda-1)(\kf-\rf)\ri \le 0$, the slopes of the equality boundaries corresponding to the two constraints are both no less than $-1$.
-In this case, the optimal solution occurs at the intersection of the second constraint boundary and the line $y = \ri \ell$, as illustrated in Figure~(\ref{f_3}).
+In this case, the optimal solution occurs at the intersection of the second constraint boundary and the line $y = \ri \ell$, as illustrated in Fig.~\ref{fig:shaded_regions}(c).
 The coordinates of the optimal point are

 with the corresponding optimal value